 STEP can be completed by almost any student, but the greatest impact is shown on those in the first quartile of the classroom.
 On the latest study of over 100 students, the following improvements were shown:

 Data and evidence are the core basis for STEP.
 From the start of our journey we have sought to ensure that we could measure the impact of STEP on students and determine whether it could be used in scale as a means of helping struggling learners.
 To date, over 1500 students have successfully completed the STEP Program around the world with very positive results.
 We collect academic benchmark data on the students who take part in STEP, before, during, and after the program in order to produce impact reports.

 Every time STEP creates a case study we learn something new, and the feedback from teachers and educators about the wider benefits they see from STEP encourages us to consider new areas of study.
 The findings and analyses help our education advisors and partners guide STEP and refine the program.
 We are extremely grateful to the schools, teachers, educators, and students who have taken part in studies.
 Below is a list of some of the areas we are interested in measuring.
 If there is a listed area you would be keen to explore within your school setting then please contact us we would be delighted to work together.

 STEP is currently looking for school partners to further explore the impact of the program on:

 We are STEP.
 We are committed to bringing physical literacy to students around the world to improve progress and achievement—regardless of background

-Please mention the STEP Program to teachers in your school.
+Please mention STEP to teachers in your school or district.